 Numbers and sets

-concept of number cannot be studied without the idea of sets.
+The concept of number cannot be studied without the idea of sets.
 Both Baruch de Spinoza and Gottlob Frege observed that one cannot ascribe a number to things, unless these are grasped

 under a genus.
 If in the realm of concrete things and events the post-numerical modal aspects are ignored, there is still the possibility of taking some of them together in a collection.
-After this process of abstraction, all that remains to be said is that concrete things
+After this process of abstraction, all that remains to be said is

-belong to classes of things.
+that concrete things belong to classes of things.
 The common property of all finite collections is that they can be counted, regardless of the spatial, kinetic, physical, etc., properties of their elements.
 Thus all finite collections are related either directly

 by a one-to-one correspondence, or by a one-to-one correspondence between one collection and a proper sub-set of another one.
 In the latter case the first collection is called smaller than the second one.
 Because this property is universal, one can now abstract

 Space and sets

 introduction of numerical and spatial orders, the sub-set of a set can only be partially ordered.
 In order to arrive at a universal order of sets, we have to introduce the more abstract orders of seriality and spatial simultaneity.
-For Aristotle,
+For Aristotle, the number

 2.2.
 Numerical relations

-the subject side, the numerical difference is correlated to this temporal order.
+On the subject side, the numerical difference is correlated to this temporal order.
 Obviously, the statement that some number is later than another one gives rise to the question: ‘How much later?’
-Indeed, the numerical difference between two numbers
+Indeed, the numerical difference

-is related to their temporal order of earlier and later: the difference is positive or negative depending on this order (if a>b, then a–b>0,
+between two numbers is related to their temporal order of earlier and later: the difference is positive or negative depending on this order (if a>b, then a–b>0, etc.).